-From 29 October 2013 you will have to apply in person to one of the NDLS centres.
+You will have to apply in person to one of the NDLS centres.
 You will not have to provide photographs with your application but you will need to bring additional documents with you in order to confirm you are the person that is applying for the driving licence/learner permit.
 If you currently have an Irish driving licence/learner permit, you will need to bring the licence/permit and evidence of your PPS Number.
 If you do not have an Irish driving licence/learner permit, you will need to bring photographic ID, proof of your residency entitlement, evidence of your PPS Number and proof of address.
-See ‘Proof of identity’ section below.
+See ‘Proof of identity’ below.

 Your completed application form must include the following:

 The following documents are accepted as proof of your identity:

 Note: Proof of address documents can be no more than 6 months old at date of application.
 Mobile phone bills and statements from store cards/catalogue companies are not accepted.